 We tend to go at weekends, which are busier, lots of kids of varying levels of ability.
 The serious dudes tend to be there outside the busy hours, but every time I have been there, we've seen some more experienced folk too, doing flips, jumps and other fancy stuff.
 Never tried myself, not my cup of tea and I am a bit big these days ... though I have been rafting on the Zambezi and raced bicycles downhill at 80 kph in the Pyrenees... when I was younger!
 Quite happy to watch my kids now, they like to try all kinds of sporty stuff.

 The prices are reasonable I guess - 750 Baht for 2 hours or 1600 Baht for a whole day (adult rates - kids are 450 Baht / 800 Baht).
 There are also long term rates.
 We normally let the kids do 2 hours and they are tired enough after that.
 There are some boards, helmets and life jackets for free rental, though I guess they are not the best ones!
 There is some better gear you can pay to rent.
 Our daughter does have her own wakeboard now.

 • More information: Phuket Wake Park Website

-There are a couple of other wake parks in Phuket which opened a little more recently.
-The Anthem Wakepark we have visited a few times, a bit more expensive, certainly seems to cater to what I might call the "international school crowd", but has good facilities and an indoor climbing wall on site too.
+There were a couple of other wake parks in Phuket which opened a little more recently.
+The Anthem Wakepark we have visited a few times, a bit more expensive, certainly seemed to cater to what I might call the "international school crowd", but has good facilities and had an indoor climbing wall on site too.
+Has now closed as of 2020.
 And there's the new Phuket International Wake Park near the airport.